pofulu/sparkar-pftween/README.md

 ## Installation

-Import this package to your Spark AR project or use this with npm.
+You can import this package to your Spark AR project directly or use this with npm.

 ### Import